Bareflank/bsl/README.md

 The next version of this library will include (near the end of 2020):
 - All of the atomic APIs
-- All of the bit APIs
-- Most of the thread APIs (minus futures)
+- Some of the thread APIs (minus futures)
 - Some sort of Date/Time APIs
-- Some of the algorithms APIs (like copy, etc...)
-- Missing find functions in bsl::string_view
+- Support for bsl::deque

 In the future, we would like to add the following APIs, but we don't have a specific time frame for when these would be added:
 - All of the concept APIs
 - All of the algorithms APIs
 - Most of the remaining utility APIs
-- Non-allocating versions of a queue and stack
+- Support for more data structures

 Most of the C++ APIs that include floating point numbers, dynamic memory and exceptions are purposely being avoided at the moment.
 If a need for